Though the details of VCL can get complicated, the concepts behind it are simple.

 The conceptual overview below shows that remote users connect to the VCL Scheduling Application (the web VCL portal) and request access to a desired application environment.
 The application environment consists of operating system and a suite of applications.
 The currently supported operating systems are Windows, CentOS,Red Hat Linux, and Ubuntu.
 The computer types are datacenter blade servers, virtual machines, and standalone machines, including those that may be in a traditional computing lab.

 The VCL infrastructure consists of three tiers: a web server, a database server, and one or more management nodes.
 Each of the management nodes controls or can provision a computer that it has control over.
 We call the computer a compute node.

 Web Server – The VCL Portal

-- The php based web application is the heart of VCL an provides tools to request, manage and govern all VCL resources.
-All transactions occur with the databases.
+- The PHP based web application is the part of VCL with which users interact and provides tools to request, manage, and govern all VCL resources.
+All transactions occur with the database.

 Management node(s) – The processing engine

 - The management nodes each control a subset of the VCL resources.
 These can be blades, virtual machines, or lab machines.
 Typically there are anywhere from 100-300 nodes (physical or virtual) under one management node.